mybest

 Brighter Means Better Resolution, According to Our 10 Testers

-We invited 10 people to evaluate the quality of the picture.
-After watching Netflix movies and American football games on YouTube, it was clear that brighter projectors received higher ratings.
+To test this in practice, we invited 10 people to evaluate the quality of the picture for all of the projectors we vetted.
+We tasked them with watching Netflix movies and American football games on YouTube.
+Afterward, the testers rated the bright projectors higher

 High Resolution Offers a More Depth and Realism